A Bayesian approach to tissue-fraction estimation for oncological PET segmentation: Results

 \subsection{Evaluation of the proposed method using clinical multi-center PET images}

 Quantitatively, the proposed method yielded reliable segmentation with DSC of 0.82 ($95\%$ CI: $0.78,~0.86$).
 For 16 out of 17 test patients ($94.2\%$), both the proposed and U-net-based method yielded correct tumor localization in all $2$-D slices.
-When considering the patient cases with correct tumor localization, as shown in Fig.~\ref{fig:patient_metric_plot} (with details provided in Table~\ref{tab:patient_metric_table} in Appendix A), the proposed method significantly outperformed (p $ < 0.01$) all other considered methods, yielding the lowest pixel-wise EMSE, the lowest normalized area EMSE of 0.14, the highest DSC of $0.87$ ($95\%$ CI: $0.85,~0.89$) and the highest JSC of $0.74$ ($95\%$ CI: $0.70,~0.78$).
+When considering the patient cases with correct tumor localization, as shown in Fig.~\ref{fig:patient_metric_plot} (with details provided in Table~\ref{tab:patient_metric_table} in \ref{appendix a}), the proposed method significantly outperformed (p $ < 0.01$) all other considered methods, yielding the lowest pixel-wise EMSE, the lowest normalized area EMSE of 0.14, the highest DSC of $0.87$ ($95\%$ CI: $0.85,~0.89$), and the highest JSC of $0.74$ ($95\%$ CI: $0.70,~0.78$).
+In addition, the proposed method accurately segmented relatively small tumors and yielded high DSC of $0.77$ for the smallest segmented tumor axial cross-section of $1.30~\mathrm{cm}^2$ in area.

-Qualitatively, we observe in Fig.~\ref{fig:patient_contour} that the proposed method yield an accurate match to the true boundaries, defined at different considered TFA levels from the tumor topographic map, following the procedure in Sec.~\ref{sec:Evaluation on segmentation performance}.
+Qualitatively, we observe in Fig.~\ref{fig:patient_contour} that the proposed method yielded an accurate match to the true isocontours defined at different considered TFA levels, following the strategy in Sec.~\ref{sec:Evaluation on segmentation performance} with illustratration in Fig.~\ref{fig:isocontour_diagram}.
+Further, Fig.~\ref{fig:more_boundary_delineation} shows that the method accurately segmented tumors with small sizes (a, e), tumors with convex shape (b, f), tumors surrounded by regions with high uptake (c, d, g, h), and tumors with substantial intra-tumor heterogeneity (b, d, f, h).